 To retain the character of the area with little or no separation between buildings, minimal street setbacks and indiscriminate building scale, size and height.

-To encourage the contemporary interpretation of traditional building design within the area.
+To encourage the contemporary interpretation of traditional building design and use of traditional material within the area.

 To retain the special character of the area which includes a number of notable buildings by significant Geelong architects and builders.